Need for zkSpeed: Accelerating HyperPlonk for Zero-Knowledge Proofs: Background

 \subsection{zkSNARKs}

-State-of-the-art ZKP protocols are zero-knowledge Succinct Non-interactive Argument of Knowledge (zkSNARKs). zkSNARKs have three properties: (i) zero-knowledge, i.e., the proof does not reveal any information about the secret witness $w$; (ii) succinct, i.e., the proof has a few hundreds of bytes; and (iii) non-interactive, i.e., $\mathcal{P}$ sends the proof to $\mathcal{V}$ in one exchange.
+Today, the state-of-the-art ZKP protocols are zero-knowledge Succinct Non-interactive Arguments of Knowledge (zkSNARKs). zkSNARKs have three properties: (i) zero-knowledge, i.e., the proof does not reveal any information about the secret witness $w$; (ii) succinct, i.e., the proof has a few hundreds of bytes; and (iii) non-interactive, i.e., $\mathcal{P}$ sends the proof to $\mathcal{V}$ in one exchange.

 zkSNARKs like HyperPlonk use polynomials to encode the correct execution of the target program.
-Polynomials can encode complex computations and constraints in a compact form, reducing the computational burden on the $\mathcal{V}$ to a few checks, instead of requiring inspection of individual operations in the program.
-In HyperPlonk, the two most time consuming kernels are SumCheck and Multiscalar Multiplications (MSM).
-The SumCheck kernel lets the $\mathcal{P}$ demonstrate knowledge of a polynomial by verifying that its properties hold over a large set of inputs without revealing the polynomial.
+Polynomials can encode complex computations and constraints in a compact form, reducing the computational burden on $\mathcal{V}$ to a few checks, instead of requiring inspection of individual operations in the program.
+In HyperPlonk, the two most time-consuming kernels are SumCheck and Multi-Scalar Multiplication (MSM).
+The SumCheck kernel lets $\mathcal{P}$ demonstrate knowledge of a polynomial by verifying that its properties hold over a large set of inputs without revealing, e.g., the polynomial's coefficients.
 MSMs ensure that $\mathcal{P}$ is bound to that polynomial, preventing manipulation of the polynomial in the proof.